ZilDuck/Zilkroad-Docs-Client/docs/features/royalties.md

 ---
+lang: en-US
 title: Royalties
+meta:
+  - name: description
-description: How you earn royalties through Zilkroad
+    content: How to earn royalties on Zilkroad and why you should care as a creator!
+  - name: keywords
+    content: Zilkroad Royalties Earning Tokens Zilliqa
 ---

 ## Royalties